What are the Signs and Symptoms of Depression?

-Many people who are suffering from depression will report that their eating habits have changed.
+Many people suffering from depression will report that their eating habits have changed.
 Some will note that they have increased their food intake and will complain of gaining weight.
-Others will find that they no longer experience any joy while eating, and so will find it hard to take in enough calories during the day.
+Others will find that they no longer experience any joy while eating and will find it hard to take in enough calories during the day.
 Both overeating and the lack of desire to eat are tied to the fact that our brains are designed to release feel-good chemicals when we eat.
-For the person chasing a boost from that chemical, eating more is a way to obtain it.
+Eating more is a way to obtain it for the person chasing a boost from that chemical.
 For a person who drops weight while depressed, the feel-good chemical boost may be imperceptible while eating.

-Some of the mental fog that is experienced by someone with depression can be present due to excessively thinking about other things.
+Some of the mental fog experienced by someone with depression can be present due to excessively thinking about other things.
 One of the hallmarks of depression is the tendency for all of those thoughts to be negative.
-A depressed person will tend to replay past events within the mind, and will consistently interpret those events in a negative light.
-There are likely to be mental scenarios involving guilt, loss, betrayal, and failures.
-Repeatedly thinking about unsolvable problems that are not occurring in the present moment is called rumination.
+A depressed person will tend to replay past events within the mind and will consistently interpret those events in a negative light.
+There are likely mental scenarios involving guilt, loss, betrayal, and failure.
+Repeatedly thinking about unsolvable problems not occurring in the present moment is called rumination.
 For a depressed person, rumination often involves rehashing events in the past that cannot be changed.

 When we are busy beating ourselves up for an inability to go back in time and do things differently, it is hard to feel good about ourselves.
 It is also difficult to maintain a good level of self-esteem when we are busy beating ourselves up for beating ourselves up.
-People with depression tend to be very hard on themselves and will judge themselves under the harshest of lights.
-They may consistently be comparing themselves with other people whom they deem more successful and will use that information to confirm to themselves that they are simply not good enough.
-Like with rumination, being stuck in a mindset of low self-esteem can create a vicious cycle.
-When we are acting without confidence, we create the conditions for failure.
+People with depression tend to be very hard on themselves and judge themselves under the harshest lights.
+They may consistently compare themselves with others they deem more successful and will use that information to confirm that they are not good enough.
+Like rumination, being stuck in a mindset of low self-esteem can create a vicious cycle.
+When we act without confidence, we create conditions for failure.
 Repeated perceptions of failure will tend to feed the beast of low self-esteem.

 Thoughts of Suicide

 Depression is the primary mental disorder associated with suicide.
-A person who is unable to experience joy, can’t think clearly, is stuck in the past, and believes that he or she is not good enough may find little point in continuing with life.
+A person unable to experience joy, can’t think clearly, is stuck in the past, and believes that they are not good enough may find little point in continuing with life.
 Hope is the primary state of being which drives us onward, and a person with depression tends to possess little of it.
-The experience of having hope requires that we be able to conceive of a fulfilling future, and believe that we possess the means of reaching it.
+The experience of having hope requires that we be able to conceive of a fulfilling future and believe that we possess the means of reaching it.
 Without hope, life can appear meaningless, and navigating it becomes a chore.
-If you are experiencing thoughts of ending your life through suicide, it is very important that you seek help, immediately.
+If you are experiencing thoughts of ending your life through suicide, it is very important that you seek help immediately.
 A qualified person will be able to assist you to clear out some of that fog so that you can see some of the light that is waiting for you at the end of the tunnel.

 Diagnosis of Depression

-Most people will experience days that they are feeling down in the dumps or are lacking in motivation.
-Events in life can also trigger a process of uncertainty and grief which produce feelings of depression, as can living under circumstances that are genuinely oppressive.
-There are also certain medical conditions that can contribute to being in a state of depression.
+Most people will experience days when they feel down in the dumps or lack motivation.
+Events in life can also trigger a process of uncertainty and grief which produce feelings of depression, as can living under genuinely oppressive circumstances.
+Certain medical conditions can contribute to being in a state of depression.

-In order to receive a mental health diagnosis of major depression, non-psychological sources of the feelings of depression will need to be ruled out.
-There will also be a set of criteria that includes experiencing at least five of the associated symptoms for a period of at least two weeks.
-There are some other, associated, diagnoses that can also apply, so it is important to go over your specific situation with your treating provider before determining the correct diagnosis for you.
+To receive a mental health diagnosis of major depression, non-psychological sources of the feelings of depression will need to be ruled out.
+There will also be a set of criteria that includes experiencing at least five of the associated symptoms for at least two weeks.
+Some other associated diagnoses can also apply, so it is important to go over your situation with your treating provider before determining the correct diagnosis.